claritychallenge/clarity/recipes/cad1/task1/baseline/README.md

 The baseline will generate a left and right signal for each VDBO stem and a remixed signal, totalling 9 signals per song-listener.

-To run the baseline enhancement system, firstly specify `paths.root` in `config.yaml` to point to where you have installed the Cadenza data.
+To run the baseline enhancement system first, make sure that `paths.root` in `config.yaml` points to where you have installed the Cadenza data.
+This parameter defaults to the working directory.
 You can also define your own `path.exp_folder` to store enhanced signals and evaluated results.
 Then run:
 ```bash